InformaticsGenomicMedicine/DraftCoreDataModel/src/fhircibuild/README.md

   - `moldef_example_1.ipynb`: Illustrates how to create the `simple_sequence_example.json` using the MolecularDefinition Python implementation.
   - `literal_example.ipynb`: Demonstrates the process of translating a VRS Literal Sequence Expression to a FHIR Sequence profile (literal representation).

+HL7 FHIR Molecular Definition to GA4GH Variation Representation Specification (VRS) Mapping

+The FHIR_MolDef-VRS_1.3_Mappings.xlsx file illustrates the mapping between MolecularDefinition and VRS version 1.3.
+The following section explains what the different colors represent:

+- Green indicates that a mapping exists, but it does not imply a one-to-one relationship.
+A single element from VRS may be represented by multiple elements in FHIR due to FHIR’s structured approach and data types.
+- Red indicates that there is no corresponding match yet.
+- Yellow indicates that the mapping is not complete or fully accurate.

+Please note that the mapping is a work in progress and may be subject to changes, corrections, and updates.

 While initial translational mappings between VRS and FHIR have been established, a comprehensive Python implementation of the translation framework is still a work in progress.
-The existing notebooks and examples highlight the foundational work and offer insights into the ongoing development efforts for these translation capabilities.
-Future work will focus on developing additional examples and notebooks, as well as completing the bidirectional translations between HL7 FHIR and VRS.
+The existing notebooks and examples highlight the foundational work and offer insights into the ongoing development efforts for these translations.
+Future work will focus on developing additional examples and notebooks, as well as completing the bidirectional translations between HL7 FHIR and GA4GH VRS.